alpersonalwebsite/react/03_local-state.md

 ### Lifting state

 Sometimes, you will have more than one component trying to access to the same "piece of data".
 If you know `redux` or `react context API` (among others) forget them for a moment.
-Think about hard-coded data (as initial properties state) or an user supplying info through a form.
-Yo don´t need to make a long persistence...
+Think about hard-coded data (as initial properties state) or a user supplying info through a form.
+You don´t need to make a long persistence...
 Just share that data between components.

-If there´s no deeply nested need (ComponentA -> ComponentB -> ComponentC -> CompnentD) a good approach would be "host" that state on the nearest parent.
+If there´s no deeply nested need (ComponentA -> ComponentB -> ComponentC -> ComponentD) a good approach would be to "host" that state on the nearest parent.
 Example:

 ```javascript